 Our investments, principally our investments in mortgage loans and owned properties, are subject to the possibility of loss of their carrying values as a result of changes in market prices, interest rates and inflationary expectations.
 The effects on interest rates may affect our costs of financing our operations and the fair market value of our financial assets.
 Generally our loans have predetermined increases in interest rates and our leases have agreed upon annual increases.
 Inasmuch as we may initially fund some of our investments with variable interest rate debt, we would be at risk of net interest margin deterioration if medium and long-term rates were to increase.
-As of June 30, 2014, only \$1.4 million of our debt, excluding our unsecured revolving line of credit, was at a variable interest rate.
+As of September 30, 2014, only \$1.4 million of our debt, excluding our unsecured revolving line of credit, was at a variable interest rate.
+Subsequent to September 30, 2014, this variable interest rate debt was paid off.